sergei202/okcoders-backend-2016/week3/week3b-overview.md

 jQuery 101
 ==========
-For small very projects, we will jQuery.
+For small very projects, we will use jQuery.
 Instead of having to download it, will load it via it's [CDN](https://code.jquery.com/jquery-3.0.0.min.js), *Content Distribution Network*.

 Let's see the minimum needed for a jQuery example:
 ```html